rhaslund/labguides/vbr-9.5u3/module-07/content.md

 8. [] Click the **Application group** drop down menu.
 9. [] Select the **Exchange** application group.
 10. [] Click the **Next** button on the **Application Group** step.
-> Note: If the Keep the application group running after the job completes option is enabled, the lab would not be powered off when the SureBackup Job completes and you would be able to perform application item-level restore (U-AIR®) and / or use On-Demand Sandbox™ for testing, troubleshooting or training.
+> Note: If the Keep the application group running after the job completes option is enabled, the lab would not be powered off when the SureBackup Job completes, and you would be able to perform application item-level restore (U-AIR®) or use On-Demand Sandbox™ for testing, troubleshooting or training.

 11. [] Keep the default settings and click the **Next** button on the **Linked Jobs** step.
 12. [] Keep the default settings and click the **Next** button on the **Settings** step.